moneyhub/fullstack-interview-task/README.md

 4. Data Validation - I would spend more time validating the data that is sent from the investments and financial services companies.

+5. I would have dedicated additional time and effort to conduct thorough research and delve deeper into the functionalities and applications of Ramda.js.
+This would have involved a comprehensive exploration of its documentation, tutorials, and real-world use cases.

 ## Additional Notes;
 I encountered challenges during the package installation process due to outdated or deprecated dependencies within the project.
 After systematic troubleshooting and experimentation, I successfully resolved the issues by installing both Jest and Axios as development dependencies.
-I apologize for any inconvenience this may have caused.
+I apologise for any inconvenience this may have caused.